tomhsiao1260/vc-cell/readme.md

 It will generate a cropped OBJ file in output folder called `segment.obj` which only preserves the data within that bounding box.

-## Get the inklabels in 3D space
+## Get the Distance Field

 With the info above, in that region, we can generate inklabels in 3D space.
-This command will generate a `sdf.tif` and `label.tif` in output folder with its corresponding `.nrrd` files.
+But before that, we need to calculate the distance field.
+This command will generate a `sdf.tif` and `label.tif` with its corresponding `.nrrd` files.

 ```bash
 python get_sdf.py --i output/segment.obj --center 4276.67 3326.57 6702.28 --size 150 100 120
 ```

 `sdf.png` store the distance field info inside that bounding box.
-Each pixel store a normalized distance value between this point and `segment.obj`.
+Each pixel store a normalized distance value between that point and `segment.obj`.

 `label.png` store the inklabels info inside that bounding box.
 Each pixel stores the inklabels intensity from the nearest point on `segment.obj`.

+## Get the inklabels in 3D space

 With `sdf.png` and `label.png`, you can generate your own customized inklabels in 3D space.
-Here's just a small example of how it works.
+Here's a small example of how it works.

 ```bash
 python get_label.py --sdf output/sdf.tif --label output/label.tif --o output/inklabels.tif